xan105/AnyLua/README.md

 Usage
 =====

-AnyLua will load `main.lua` relative to the target process dir.<br />
+AnyLua will load `main.lua` relative to its own parent dir.<br />
-The path of the Lua script to load can be overriden with the env var `ANYLUA_FILEPATH`.
+The path can be overriden with the env var `ANYLUA_FILEPATH`.

 AnyLua can be used either as
 - ~~A) a drop-in replacement _(DLL side-loading)_ or~~